crrdlx/satoshi-bitcoin-converter/older_versions/readme.md

+### Anyone having trouble since the 5.0 update, use the 4.7.1 file...

-﻿1. download the apk file
+1. download the apk file
 2. allow or give it permission
 3. install it